coverclock/coverclock/README.md

 Corporation® for his open source work and his consulting practice, and Cranequin LLC for his closed source and otherwise proprietary work.
 He writes a blog on the business and technology of software developent under his pseudonym to entertain his friends.
-John has written, probably, hundreds of thousands of lines in C and C++ for shipped products, but has also written production code in Java, Python, JavaScript, and various assembly languages, and has even noodled around in Go and Rust.
-He has written code for products ranging from huge, multi-nationally distributed telecommunications systems to tiny microcontrollers.
-Some of his work has given him the excuse to crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fiber at a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.
+John has written, probably, hundreds of thousands of lines in C and C++ for products that shipped, but has also written production code in Java, Python, JavaScript, and various assembly languages, and has even noodled around in Go and Rust.
+He has written code for products ranging from huge, internationally distributed, telecommunications systems to tiny microcontrollers.
+His work has given him the excuse to use oscilloscopes and logic analyzers, crawl around in the equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fibers at a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.

 Contact: <mailto:jsloan@diag.com>